 Throughout the pandemic I was surprised by just how well demand held up.
 And in post-pandemic 2022 demand from overseas buyers just kept on growing to record levels.
-However, I think 2023 will tell us if the surge that followed the removal of travel restrictions has been absorbed and we can expect to return to normal but slower annual growth.
-If that's the case then I would expect to see upward pressure on prices to moderate, particularly if recent price rises tempt more sellers into the market and the supply side deficit becomes less acute.
-On the other hand, if demand continues to rise then 2023 may just be a continuation of 2022 - high demand, low supply and rising prices.
+I thought 2023 would tell us if the surge that followed the removal of travel restrictions has been absorbed and we could expect to return to normal but slower annual growth.